guinetn/browserLocalHomepage/assets/books/code/objects.md

 Can control where execution continues immediately after they yield, while generators cannot, instead transferring control back to the generator's caller.

+coroutines are functions that can invoke each other but do not share a stack, so can flexibly suspend their execution at any point to enter a different coroutine

 Generalized form of subroutines. can be entered, exited, and resumed at many different points. can pause execution and yield control back to the caller or another coroutine.
 The caller can then resume the coroutine when appropriate.